GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

-There are three [default Client Hints](https://web.dev/migrate-to-ua-ch/#are-you-only-using-basic-user-agent-data) returned to the server, including browser name and major version, a boolean which indicates if the browser is on a mobile device, and the operating system name.
+There are three [default Client Hints](https://web.dev/migrate-to-ua-ch/#are-you-only-using-basic-user-agent-data) returned to the server, including browser name and major version, a boolean that indicates if the browser is on a mobile device, and the operating system name.
 These are sent after the Transport Layer Security protocol (TLS) handshake.
 These are already available and supported in your browser.

-However, there may be some times when you need to retrieve critical information for your site to render.
+However, there may be times when you need to retrieve critical information for your site to render.

 ### Optimize critical hints